Will the NDIS pay for a companion dog?

 Will the NDIS fund a Therapy Dog in Australia?

-Therapy animals have to be guided by a qualified allied health professional.
+Animals used in therapy have to be guided by a qualified allied health professional and aligned to the goals and the type of disability in a Particpant’s Plan in order for sessions to be funded.
 Read more about Animal Therapy in Australia

 Can my dog become a Therapy Dog?